brianj-kim/CEEA-SIG-Project/01-ObserveAndFrame/00-ProjectOutline.md

 - Vishvaben Pradipbhai Shah

 ## Project background (business need/opportunity)
 The CEEA-ACÉG, including Engineering and Humanities SIG, holds conferences once a year and meetups (roundtables) monthly or bimonthly, and they don't currently have tools for in-depth, consistent, and sustainable communication channel over their conferences and meetups.
-They require a platform that facilitates the communication channel, member networking inside and outside of the organization, bilingual support, and an information exchange portal for engineering educators.
+They require a platform that facilitates the communication channels, member networking inside and outside of the organization, bilingual support, and an information exchange portal for engineering educators.

 ## North Star and Carry Over Customers
 - NorthStar (target) customer: Humanities and Engineering SIG members